xgastaldi/shake-shake/README.md

 *checkpoints.lua*
 Ln 15-16: Adds require 'models/shakeshakeblock', 'models/shakeshaketable' and require 'std'
-Ln 60-61: Avoids using the fb.renet.torch deepcopy (it doesn't seem to be compatible with the BN in shakeshakeblock) and replaces it with the deepcopy from stdlib
+Ln 60-61: Avoids using the fb.resnet.torch deepcopy (it doesn't seem to be compatible with the BN in shakeshakeblock) and replaces it with the deepcopy from stdlib
 Ln 67-86: Saves only the last model

 *models/init.lua*